 The Company assesses whether a contract is or contains a lease.
 A lease is defined as "a contract or part of a contract that gives the right to use an asset (the underlying asset) for a specified period of time in exchange for remuneration".
-In order to apply this definition, the Company makes three main judgments:
+To apply this definition, the Company makes three main judgments: